An introduction to the exciting world of plants for KS1 and Year 3.

-The day finishes with a plenary to discuss everything that has been seen and learnt and we can conclude with a special song.
+The day finishes with a plenary to discuss everything that has been seen and learnt.

 - Numbers: We can take up to two classes at a time (70 maximum)

-- Timing: A 20-30 minute taught introduction followed by 30 minutes in each of up to six habitats
+- Timing: A 20-30 minute taught introduction followed by 30 minutes in each of up to five habitats

-- Organisation: The children need to be organised in up to five small groups per class, each to be accompanied by an adult
+- Organisation: The children need to be organised in up to five small groups each to be accompanied by an adult

 - Lunch: Lunch can be eaten outside or in a classroom